 Kingston and Arthur's Vale Historic Area Advisory Committee

-The Kingston and Arthur's Vale Historic Area (KAVHA) Advisory Committee provides expert and community input to the Department of Infrastructure and Regional Development to guide management of KAVHA including advice on:
+The Kingston and Arthur's Vale Historic Area (KAVHA) Advisory Committee provides expert and community input to the Department of Infrastructure, Regional Development and Cities to guide management of KAVHA including advice on:

 - best practice techniques to conserve the existing fabric and heritage objects;

 - actions which will protect and present, with authenticity, the rich and interwoven natural and cultural landscape of KAVHA;

 - strategies to achieve effective governance and good management; and

 - opportunities to improve tourism use and the financial sustainability of the site.

 The KAVHA Advisory Committee is chaired by the Administrator of Norfolk Island, Mr Eric Hutchinson, with the following four members:

 - Ms Kristal Buckley AM is a lecturer in cultural heritage at Deakin University and a former international Vice-President of ICOMOS (International Council on Monuments and Sites).
 Kristal is also a member of the Port Arthur Historic Site Management Authority Board and was appointed a Member of the Order of Australia in 2013 for significant service to conservation and the environment, particularly in the area of cultural heritage and to education.

 - Mr David (Dids) Evans of Norfolk Island is a landholder within KAVHA with experience in working and living on the site.
 Dids has a strong interest and considerable experience in conservation and major heritage restoration and renovation work.
 He is an active member of the Norfolk Island community and is a member of the Norfolk Island Council of Elders, the Norfolk Island Country Music Association, and a former member of the Norfolk Island Legislative Assembly.
 Dids is recognised internationally for his strong commitment to Norfolk Island culture.